 When St. Stephen’s Catholic Primary School became an Academy on 1st August 2015 it was governed by the Strategic Intervention Board (SIB).
 The remit of the SIB was to set the aims and objectives for the school.
-During 2016/17 the governing body will transition to an Academy Council.
-The eight members of the transitioning Academy Council are:
+During 2016/17 the governing body transitioned to an Academy Council.
+The eight members of the Academy Council are:

 - Mrs Janet Sheehan (Chair) (Foundation)

 Foundation members are appointed by the Diocese of Leeds following recommendation from the parish priest.
 Staff members are appointed through a process of election by the staff of the academy and parent members are appointed by election by the parents of the students at the academy.
 The Foundation Priest maintains their post for a fixed term and the Headteacher maintains their post for as long as they are in role

 If you need to contact a member of the Academy Council this can be done via the school office or email.
 Our address is email@example.com.

 The remit of the Academy Council is to set the aims and objectives for the school.
 They also have a responsibility to act as a ‘critical friend’ to the school and to hold the head teacher and staff to account by checking that the plans that have been put in place are being carried out and asking questions.

 I was a teacher for 34 years and a headteacher in a Catholic Primary School in the Diocese of Westminster for 13 years.
 I retired in 2012 and moved to Skipton with my husband and our working cocker spaniel.

 I was proud to become one of the first 50 National Leaders of Education in the country.
 In this role I and my school successfully supported schools who were in difficulties, this included schools in special measures.